Embodying Earth junior

 What is "regenerative learning"?

-Regenerative learning is a holistic way of learning that draws on the wisdom of the head (intellect), heart (emotions), and hands (direct engagement) to help people, communities, and the environment grow stronger and flourish.
+Regenerative learning is a holistic way of learning that draws on the wisdom of the head (intellect), heart (emotions), and hands (direct engagement) to help people, communities, and ecosystems grow stronger and flourish.

 When does the program begin and end?

-Embodying Earth Junior is a 5-day program, with arrival day on December 26 and departure day on December 30.
+Embodying Earth Junior is a 6-day program, with arrival day on June 22 and departure day on June 27.

 How do I know if I am eligible?

-Participants should be healthy and able to comfortably participate in outdoor activities.
+To be healthy and able to comfortably participate in outdoor activities;

-Participants coming from abroad should have a valid passport and visa to enter and stay in Vietnam for the entire duration of the program.
+For participants coming from outside of Vietnam, to have a valid passport and visa to enter and stay in Vietnam for the entire duration of the program.

 What level of English is required?